lintool/cs-big-cows/README.md

-# cs-big-cows
+# CS Big Cows List
-List of people with great achievements in Computer Science
+List of people with great achievements in Computer Science.